iguana/tellthat/README.md

 Usage: tellthat

 Options:
-  --to [string]                   Phone number to dial (default: "+14083654354") --from [string]                 Caller ID (default: "+12068032583") --pauseBeforeGreeting [number]  Seconds to wait before greeting (default: "3")
+  --csv path/csvfile.csv          CSV File with numbers to call and what to say --to [string]                   Phone number to dial (default: "+14083654354") --from [string]                 Caller ID (default: "+12068032583") --pauseBeforeGreeting [number]  Seconds to wait before greeting (default: "3")